dspinellis/alexandria3k/README.md

 Details about the rationale, design, implementation, and use of this software can be found in the following paper.

 Diomidis Spinellis.
-Open Reproducible Systematic Publication Research. arXiv:2301.13312, January 2023. https://doi.org/10.48550/arXiv.2301.13312
+Open Reproducible Systematic Publication Research. arXiv:2301.13312, February 2023. https://doi.org/10.48550/arXiv.2301.13312

-## Reference and use documentation
+## Documentation

-The complete documentation for *alexandria3k*  can be found [here](https://dspinellis.github.io/alexandria3k/).
+The complete reference and use documentation for *alexandria3k*  can be found [here](https://dspinellis.github.io/alexandria3k/).